 Career Development - Undergraduate (CDI)

 Career development is an essential part of the undergraduate experience, as students need to be well prepared to not only enter into the unknown world of college recruiting and internships, but to succeed in both.
-Career Development Introduction Seminar will introduce the foundation of this critical tool development (personal and professional goal self-assessment, resume and cover letterdevelopment, interview skills, networking and informational interviewing exploration, utilization of social media, and extended four-year career development stages).
+Career Development Introduction Seminar will introduce the foundation of this critical tool development (identification of personal strengths/talents and how they impact careerdecision making; development of effective job search marketing collateral, i.e. resume, cover letter, LinkedIn profile and elevator pitch development; development of networking and informational interviewing skills; education of internship search process and techniques).
 This course will teach incoming first-year students how to identify their own interests and skills as they relate to their careers and how to best develop and utilize these necessary tools for their lifelong career development and evolution.

 Note: CDI 101 is a non-credit, transcript bearing course; offered to the first year students in the spring of their first year and to transfer students with less than 30 credits.

 Pre-Req: CDI 101 and approval of Career Services.
 May not register on the web.

 Offers a field-based learning experience for students who have obtained an internship and satisfactorily completed CDI 101.
 Requires the student to participate and complete an internship, appropriate paperwork, evaluations and a thank-you note to the employer with the supervision of Undergraduate Career Services faculty.
 For more information and to register for this class, students must contact Undergraduate Career Services in LaCava 225.

 Note: May be taken a maximum of two times.
 Credit does not apply to degree requirements but will appear on the transcript.

 Pre-Req: (CC3 or CC4)